-The information in this factsheet is correct for the period May 2024 to April 2025.
+The information in this factsheet is correct for the period May 2025 to April 2026.
 Benefit rates are reviewed annually and take effect in April but rules and amounts can sometimes change during the year.

 The information in this factsheet is applicable to England.
-Please contact Age Cymru, Age Scotland or Age NI for details of the rules about Council Tax and rates in these Nations.
-Contact details can be found at the end.
+Please contact Age Cymru or Age Scotland for details of the Council Tax rules and the national Council Tax Reduction schemes in these nations.
+In Northern Ireland, there is a system of rates instead of Council Tax, please contact Age NI for details.